JuliaLang/www.julialang.org/blog/2021/10/julia-1.7-highlights.md

 julia> Foo
 Foo
 ```
-By default the package will be installed into the current active environment, selected via `y` or a single `return` key press.
-To cancel select `n` or use `ctrl-c`.
+By default, the package will be installed into the current active environment, selected via `y` or a single `return` key press.
+To cancel select `n` or use `Ctrl-c`.

 ### New manifest format
 *Kristoffer Carlsson*, *Ian Butterworth*

 Whenever a user adds a package in Julia, the package manager (Pkg) writes out a TOML file called the "manifest" with the exact version of all the dependencies of that package.
 Different package versions might be compatible with different Julia versions and the output of the "resolver" (the algorithm that computes a set of compatible versions for all packages and dependencies in the project) is therefore dependent on the Julia version.
 It is therefore not recommended to use a manifest created in one Julia version with another Julia version.
 It would be convenient if Pkg could warn you when this is happening.

 In order to issue such a warning, Pkg would need to know what Julia version generated a given manifest.
 However, the current format (or schema) of the manifest makes adding such information hard.
 The reason for that is that the format is such that the top-level keys in the TOML file are the package names of the dependencies.
 This means that there isn't any space to add something like a `julia_version` entry.
-Of course, it would be possible to special case an entry with this name (with the assumption that no one will name a package exactly `julia_version`) but it would much nicer to not have the same "structural" entry refer to two completely different things.
+Of course, it would be possible to special case an entry with this name (with the assumption that no one will name a package exactly `julia_version`) but it would be much nicer to not have the same "structural" entry refer to two completely different things.

-What was done in version 1.7 was to change this manifest format so that all dependecies are instead put under a common `[deps]` key.
+What was done in version 1.7 was to change this manifest format so that all dependencies are instead put under a common `[deps]` key.
 This frees up the global namespace so that a `julia_version` entry can be added.
-It also opens up for the possibility of adding future useful data to the manifest.
+It also opens up the possibility of adding future useful data to the manifest.
 The ability to read such manifests will also be backported to Julia 1.6 and thus be in Julia 1.6.2 and forward.
 Pkg will also keep the format of an existing manifest so only new manifests will have the new manifest format going forward.

 ### Improved performance for handling registries on Windows and NFSs